dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/301_Schwarz Reflection.md

 # Schwarz Reflection

-## Tie's Extra Questions: Spring 2015 #complex/exercise/completed
+## Tie's Extra Questions: Spring 2015 (Reflection for harmonic functions) #complex/exercise/completed

 :::{.problem title="?"}
 (1) Assume $u$ is harmonic on open set $O$ and $z_n$ is a sequence